Aarence/Assignment01_Aarence/README.md

 # Feature

 Existing Features
-interactive Google map to find store location
-Working Contact us Form that can submit
+-interactive Google map to find store location -Working Contact us Form that can submit
-Working responsive design for mobile home page like menu/navigation bar
+-Working responsive design for mobile home page like menu/navigation bar -feature and product have shadow box when hovered -when on a specific page, navigation bar changes color and have a underline indicating which page you are on -nav bar is highlighted & underline when hovered over with a 0.3 sec transition

 Features left to implement
 responsive design for shop & contact us page
 Search option
-Shopping Cart
 Wishlist
 Checkout page